Arafat-plugins/login-me-now/readme.txt

 == Frequently Asked Questions ==

-= Do I need to use both the plugin & chrome extension to generate the access link / temporary login URL? = No, you don’t have to use the Chrome extension to generate the access link / temporary login URL.
-Chrome extension is for managing your multiple websites dashboard login so that you can easily log in to the dashboard right from the Chrome extension tab.
-It helps you to save time.
-When you use this extension you are only one click away from securely login into the dashboard.
+= Do I need both the plugin and the Chrome extension to generate the access link or temporary login URL? = No, the Chrome extension is optional.
+You can generate temporary access links directly from the plugin in your WordPress dashboard.
+The extension is designed to make logging into multiple WordPress sites easier by providing quick, one-click login access from your browser.
+It's a time-saver, but not required for creating the links.

-= Does Login Me Now plugin & extension have access to my passwords? = No. That would be horrible not only for you but even more so for us (huge liability)!
-Your passwords are always stored in an encrypted format in your WP database using industry-standard practices.
+= Does Login Me Now plugin and extension have access to my passwords? = No, absolutely not.
+Your passwords are stored securely in WordPress using industry-standard encryption techniques.
+The plugin and extension never have access to your password data, ensuring that your login credentials remain safe and private.

-= Can I track the activity of the temporary user/recipient on my website when they have access? = Yes, you will know the activities in the dashboard of the recipient by checking the activity log option of this plugin.
-This means you can keep track of what the recipient is doing while they have temporary access to your website.
+= Can I track the activity of temporary users while they have access to my website? = Yes, you can track the activity of users who have temporary access.
+With the built-in activity log feature, you can monitor actions such as logins, page visits, and other interactions.
+This gives you complete visibility into how the temporary user interacts with your website during their access period.

+= Is the Email Magic Link feature secure? =
+Yes, the Email Magic Link feature is designed with security in mind.
+Each link is time-sensitive and can only be used once, minimizing the risk of unauthorized access.
+It's a secure and convenient password-free login option for users.

+= How do I add login buttons for Google and Facebook? = You can easily add Google and Facebook login buttons anywhere on your site using the shortcodes `[login_me_now_google_button]` and `[login_me_now_facebook_button]`.
+These shortcodes can be placed in posts, pages, or widgets to provide users with a seamless login experience through their social accounts.

 == Changelog ==